HAYDEN TYSON

 Hayden Tyson of The Independent School is one of the 2021 Timothy P. O’Shaughnessy Scholars.

-Hayden is an avid reader, specifically books targeting young adults.
+Hayden is an avid reader, specifically of books targeting young adults.
 “It’s kind of my guilty pleasure.
-Reading books that I would have loved as a teenager helps me to not take myself so seriously.
+Reading books that I would have loved as a teenager helps me not to take myself so seriously.
 It’s refreshing to take a step back and dive into a fantasy world.
 For anyone curious, I highly recommend The Realm of the Elderlings, The Wheel of Time, or anything created by Brandon Sanderson.”
 Hayden also enjoys watching many sports, specifically Chicago Sports.
 He is a die-hard fan of the Chicago Bears.

-“I think supporting a team, especially one that has had such little success in my lifetime, says a lot about my character.
+“I think supporting a team, especially one that has had so little success in my lifetime, says a lot about my character.
 Even though I end every year disappointed in the Bears, I continue to have hope for the future.”

 He graduated high school from the Independent School 2021.
 While attending The Independent, Hayden has found meaning and value in many extracurricular endeavors, such as his membership with the National Honor Society.
-“Being a part of NHS is less about one’s ability to meet high academic standards and more about making a genuine effort to benefit others without compensation.”
+“Being a part of the NHS is less about one’s ability to meet high academic standards and more about making a genuine effort to benefit others without compensation.”
 Leading other members as his school’s NHS President, by facilitating opportunities such as Red Cross blood drives, has been among his proudest achievements in high school.

 “Every human being has to navigate through their own set of mental obstacles.
 My internal conflicts are just as specific and personal, and they have helped me realize an intellectual interest in human behavior.
-More importantly, they have helped to fuel my empathy, patience and understanding for others.
+More importantly, they have helped to fuel my empathy, patience, and understanding for others.
 I’m driven to unlock solutions for an individual’s private circumstances, but I can’t begin to do that without first putting in the hard work of learning all I can to validate those solutions.”